 Southern Nigeria depends on Northern Nigeria for beef.
-The cattle industry in the North, mostly developed through the activities of indigenous nomadic and settled herders and cattle dealers as a result of a response to increased market opportunities nationwide, especially in Southern Nigeria.
+The cattle industry in the North mostly developed through the activities of indigenous nomadic and settled herders and cattle dealers as a result of a response to increased market opportunities nationwide, especially in Southern Nigeria.

 It is generally believed that the size of Nigeria’s present cattle population is in the range of 10 to 15 million and the majority of which are humped zebu are owned by the Fulani people.
-Nigerian Governments since independence have avoid carrying out major developmental programs in the industry for political reasons.
+Nigerian Governments since independence have avoided carrying out major developmental programs in the industry for political reasons.

 The Federal government has deliberately avoided discussions on cattle herding modernisation focusing only on developing the meat processing sector, as the cattle herding sector over the years has become an ‘ethnic group’ itself.
 This has made it more of a political than an economic issue.